Hirsi Ali Magan: Personal life

-Magan Isse was born in Somalia in 1935 as one of the nine children of Magan Isse Guleid (1845–1945).
+Magan was born in Somalia in 1935 as one of the nine children of Magan Isse Guleid (1845–1945).
 He was a devout Muslim and student of Somali culture.

+Family

-Magan Isse married eight times and had nineteen daughters and thirteen sons.
+Magan married three times and had four daughters and one son.
 He had two daughters with his first wife.
-His second marriage produced son Mahad, daughter Ayaan, and daughter Haweya.
-Haweya died in 1998.
+His second marriage produced son Mahad, daughter Ayaan, and daughter Haweya, the latter of whom died in 1998.
 He also had a daughter in his third marriage.
 He later remarried his first wife, who he had divorced shortly after he married his second wife.